friedolinfoerder/python-syseng/README.md

 sudo apt-get install kcachegrind
 ```

 and convert the profile data to the right output format.
 We are doing this in the discribed automated profile creation process.
 The script `pyprof2calltree.py` provides all necessary tools to make the conversion.
-This is basicly how it works:
+This is basically how it works:

 ``` python
 from pyprof2calltree import convert